Construction technology coming to your job site in 2022

 To help put construction technology into perspective, we talked with James Benham, CEO of JBKnowledge, a 260-person Insurance and construction technology firm out of Texas.
 The discussion focused on three areas:

-- Technologies that will see the greatest adoption in 2022
+- Technologies that will see the greatest adoption this year

 - Technologies that are the most undervalued